Chuanfang Lisu and Dai Ethnic Township: Geography

 The Wumu River (乌木河) flows through the township.

 Climate

 The township enjoys a subtropical semi humid climate, with an average annual temperature of 19.8 C and total annual rainfall of 1066.6 mm.

 Economy

 The economy is supported primarily by farming, animal husbandry and mineral resources.
 The main crops are rice, wheat and corn.
 Economic crops are mainly zanthoxylum, tea, walnut, loquat, persimmon, and citrus.
 The region also has an abundance of coal, granite and limestone.

 Demographics

-As of 2017, the National Bureau of Statistics of China estimates the township's population now to be 9,685.
+As of 2017, the National Bureau of Statistics of China estimates the township's population to be 9,685.